 Should be flexible and open to trying new activities and programs

 Prospective CITs must complete an online application.
-Candidates will start being reviewed in late March and preference will be given to candidates who apply prior to March 20th.
+Candidates will start being reviewed in early April and preference will be given to candidates who apply prior to April 1st.